 Most of the fraternity and sorority members in Greek were this.
 Very few were given lines, and most of these were in the three main houses of the series; the rest were lucky to get one member with lines.

-Jeff, Louie's assistant on Taxi, and sadly, the only black character on the show.
+Jeff, Louie's assistant on Taxi, the only black character on the show.
 Nick At Nite once chronicled his rise from just lurking in the background, to getting a couple of lines here and there, to having the occasional subplot and a single episode in the limelight.

 Non-fiction example: On Great British Menu, each competing chef is provided with an assistant to, uh, assist.
 These assistants are on camera throughout the cookery scenes, but are never referred to, and the only time you ever hear them speak is to say "cheers" when the winning chef shares the champagne at the end of the week.